 Whatever the difficulties of ethnic analysis, the picture is clear with reference to occupation or profession.
 In this respect, it is apparent that almost all the Christians of the varoş were engaged in agriculture with special emphasis on wheat and grape must.
 In addition, two kinds of barley (şair, arpa), rye, honey, fruit and vegetables were cultivated on a relatively large scale.
 Added to the canonical tithe on this produce, the defter reveals taxes on 17 separate mills (resm-i asiyap) and another levy on vineyards (resm-i dönüm-i bağan).
 In contrast to most other villages of the county (nahiye), Belgrade paid none of the dues relating to stockbreeding (âdet-i ağnam, bid’at maa bojit’, resm-i ağıl).
 Accordingly, the town’s needs for meat, animal fat and hides were satisfied by rural producers.
 Despite this omission, the detailed assessment for Belgrade's Christian community indicates a scale of agriculture sufficient to monopolize almost all of its labor.
 Through their efforts, the Christian peasants of the varoş made the town one of the more important agricultural centers of Ottoman Serbia.

-Apart from farming, only 8 other professions were practiced by 13 Christian townsmen.
-Bali Mustafa recorded 3 Christian tailors and 2 each of priests, tilemakers, bakers, and stonemasons.
+Apart from farming, only eight other professions were practiced by 13 Christian townsmen.
+Bali Mustafa recorded three Christian tailors and two each of priests, tilemakers, bakers, and stonemasons.
 In addition, there was one each of carpenter, matmaker and quarryman.
 Although the defter fails to identify Christian tanners, one of the Christian quarters is labeled "district of the tanners."
 Here, the names of 37 adult-males appear without job classification.
 Many of these individuals were probably involved in the preparation of hides.
 Clearly, the Christian community's vocational spectrum was relatively narrow.
 Assuming the domesday book to be comprehensive, Belgrade's Christians must have satisfied many of their daily needs through recourse to Muslim artisans.

 Belgrade's Muslim and Christian Gypsies